JacobReynolds/Convenience/README.md

 #Convenience
-This app is currently under development<br>
+This app is currently under development.<br>
 A full description will be posted upon its completion.